Carolina Covenant Professional Development Grants

 Funds will be distributed in lump sum in the amount awarded directly to your student account.
 Most funds will be distributed on or around the first week of Summer Session I. It is your responsibility to manage and apply these funds for the designated experience to ensure you have adequate support throughout the experience and summer.

 We expect this opportunity to provide a positive experience for you and hope that you are excited.
 We also know that many students may experience various mental health challenges even while engaging in a worthwhile experience.
 Dr. Jayne Davis – Director of Covenant Scholar Well-being – will be available to you over the summer months by appointment to support your well-being needs.
+Make an appointment with Jayne here.

 “I was able to learn a lot about myself and my professional interests.
 I developed my skills as a software engineer, became more confident in my skills and capabilities, and even learned more about what type of area I would want to live in after graduating.”

-– 2023 Accelerator
+– 2023 Recipient

 Kritsara T. holding a newborn quail chick during her time as a kennel technician at Carrboro Plaza Veterinary Clinic.